What is a professional negligence claim?

 Independent financial advisers are regulated by the Financial Conduct Authority (FCA).
 The FCA has a Code of Conduct which all financial advisers should abide by.

-If you have received bad or poor advice or a level of service that is sub-standard, you should first make a complaint to the relevant firm’s complaints department.
+If you believe you have received negligent advice, you should first make a complaint to the firm’s complaints department.
 However, internal complaints procedures do not always result in a satisfactory result.
 If so, your next step should be to contact the Financial Services Ombudsman.

-Negligence involving IFAs can often be complex and technical.
-In order to successfully bring a negligence claim against the financial adviser in question, you will have to show that the advice you received was not consistent with advice that another reasonable professional would have given.
+Negligence involving IFAs can be complex and technical.
+To successfully bring a negligence claim against the financial adviser in question, you will have to show that the advice you received fell below the standard of a reasonably competent IFA.

 That will often require expert evidence from an independent financial adviser.

 Loss alone does not constitute grounds for a negligence claim against a financial adviser.
-For example, if an investment loses value due to unforeseen economic circumstances, it may not be the IFA’s fault.
+For example, if an investment loses value due to unforeseen economic circumstances, that is unlikely to form the basis for a negligence claim.

 We have a wealth of experience in successfully brining claims against IFA’s for poor investment decisions where the risk profile of investments significantly diverges from the level of risk a client was prepared to take.